-Since 2000, Florida's population has grown 23 percent, surpassing 19 million residents, making it one of the fastest growing states in the nation.
+Since 2000, Florida's population has grown 23 percent, surpassing 21 million residents, making it one of the fastest growing states in the nation.
 Florida now ranks as the third largest state in the country.
 By 2030, the elderly population is projected to increase to 25 percent and the juvenile population is expected to grow by nearly 28 percent.
 These projected changes will continue to have an impact on the types and volume of crimes committed.
 As these special populations increase, so will the types of criminals who prey on these vulnerable citizens.
 FDLE has placed a high priority on empowering citizens with information to help them protect themselves and their families.

 The National Child Protection Act (NCPA), in conjunction with Section 943.0542, FS, authorizes criminal history record checks for employees and volunteers working with children, the disabled and the elderly under FDLE's Volunteer and Employee Criminal History System (VECHS).
-The VECHS program is not available to organizations currently required to obtain criminal history record checks on their employees and/or volunteers under other statutory provisions.
 Florida lawmakers have emphasized the critical nature of protecting Floridians and visitors by requiring criminal history record checks for certain occupations or licenses by statute, thereby increasing the demand for timely fingerprint-based criminal history record checks.
-To provide this service, FDLE allows entities to submit information and fingerprints electronically to the Civil Workflow Control System (CWCS).
+To provide this service, FDLE facilitates the submission of information electronically to the Civil Workflow Control System (CWCS).
 FDLE provides a state and national criminal history response within five business days.
-This service helps to exclude criminals from positions or situations where they could harm individuals, particularly vulnerable persons, and protects the private and public sectors.
-Likewise, access to Florida criminal history record information allows citizens or businesses to use this information to make appropriate determinations regarding individuals they wish to employ, grant access to confidential information or allow in their home.
-In FY 20-21, the department processed 1.8 million total applicant criminal history record checks.
+This service helps entities screen applicants for positions serving vulnerable persons.
+Likewise, access to Florida criminal history record information allows citizens or businesses to use this information to make appropriate determinations regarding individuals they wish to employ, grant access to confidential information or issue a license.
+In FY 21-22, the department processed 3.2 million total applicant criminal history record checks.

-FDLE retains fingerprints from applicant criminal history record checks as authorized by statute to help prevent criminals from being placed in positions of trust or responsibility.
+FDLE retains fingerprints from applicant criminal history record checks as authorized by statute.
 Incoming arrest fingerprints are searched against retained fingerprints and when there is a match, licensing or employing agencies are informed of the Florida arrest.
-In FY 19-20, Florida began participating in the national Rap Back service to retain fingerprints at the national level and receive subsequent out-of-state criminal registrations and arrest information for retained applicants who are authorized by state law to participate.
-The department is focused on customer service and understands the importance of timely responses to customers requesting criminal history information to support sensitive hiring and licensing decisions and has established performance standards to ensure prompt processing of requests.
+Florida participates in the national Rap Back service to retain fingerprints at the national level and receive subsequent out-of-state criminal registrations and arrest information for retained applicants who are authorized by state law to participate.

-The department also helps ensure public safety during each transfer of a firearm by a licensed dealer through the Firearm Purchase Program (FPP).
-The established time frame to ensure the purchaser does not have disqualifying information, which would prohibit him or her from purchasing a firearm, is fifteen minutes or less.
-Staff checks to determine if the purchaser has a felony conviction, a misdemeanor conviction that it is domestic-violence related, a qualifying domestic violence injunction, an active warrant or any other state and/or federal disqualifier.
+The department also helps ensure public safety during each transfer of a firearm by a licensed dealer through the Firearm Purchase Program (FPP) to ensure the purchaser is not prohibited from purchasing a firearm.
+The staff checks to determine if the purchaser has a felony conviction, a misdemeanor conviction that it is domestic-violence related, a qualifying domestic violence injunction, an active warrant, or any other state and/or federal disqualifier.
 As required by Section 790.065, FS, the department also maintains the Mental Competency Database (MECOM), which is used to receive and store information on Florida persons who are disqualified due to mental competency-related court orders.
 MECOM information is forwarded to the FBI for inclusion into the National Instant Criminal Background Check System (NICS), which is used nationally to determine eligibility for firearm purchase checks.
-Furthermore, FPP performs NICS checks and out-of-state disposition research on behalf of the Department of Agriculture and Consumer Services for issuing concealed weapons licenses.
-In FY 20-21, the department processed more than 1.5 million checks through FPP.
+Furthermore, FPP performs NICS checks and disposition research on behalf of the Department of Agriculture and Consumer Services for issuing concealed weapons licenses.
+In FY 21-22, the department processed more than 1.2 million checks through FPP.